kate-bagenzo/strawberry-starter/src/posts/installation.md

 - `siteStyle`
     - The theme used by your blog.
 Themes are located in `src/assets/styles/themes/`.
 You can use (or edit) one of the premade themes, or create your own if you know CSS.

-### An aside on text editors
+### An aside about text editors
 You can use whatever text editor you want to edit!
-I like VS Code and Notepad++, but you can even use Notepad if you want.
+I like VS Code or Notepad++, but you can even use Notepad if you want.
 The only important thing is that it shouldn't be a *word processor*, like Microsoft Word or Libreoffice Writer.

 ## Making posts
 Time to write your first post!
 Go to `src/posts` and create a new `.md` file.
 You can name it whatever you want, but keep in mind that the filename will become the URL to your post (e.g. post you're reading now is named "installation.md", so if it was uploaded to `example.neocities.org`, its URL would be "`example.neocities.org/posts/installation`").